ankrutik/aws/solutions_arch_cert/notes.md

 - use private IP address over public IP address to save costs. this uses AWS backbone network.
 - to cut network costs, have all your EC2 instances in the same availability zone and use private IP address.
 100% cost free but has **single point of failure issues**.

+# HA Architecture

+## Load Balancers Theory

+### application lb

+balancing HTTP and HTTPS traffic

+operate at level 7

+capable of advanced routing

+### network lb

+TCP traffic

+operates on level 4

+high permanence; millions of requests per second; ultra-low latencies

+### classic

+balancing HTTP and HTTPS traffic

+can use Layer 7 specific features like X-Forwarded ans sticky sessions

+can use strict Layer 4 load balancing for TCP

+preferably use application LB but classic LB can be cheaper if you want simple round robin LB

+errors: 504 gateway timeout (application error)

+X-Forwarded-For Header: all traffic to applications reaches via the load balancer, which means it will log only the load balancer's IP for each request.
+Instead, it should use the X-Forwarded-For header which will retain the original sender's IP.

+## lab: Load Balancers and Health Checks

+### define classic load balancer

+load balancer name, VPC to create it inside

+listener configuration: protocol, port, instance protocol, instance port

+security group

+health check: ping protocol, port, path; response timeout, interval, unhealthy threshold, healthy threshold

+add EC2  instances, cross zone LB, connection draining

+### target groups

+Groups of EC2 instances where traffic will be routed to according to certain criteria.

+target group name; target type (instance, IP, lambda function); protocol; port; VPC; related health check

+Add EC2 instances as targets to the target groups

+### define application load balancer

+name; scheme (internal facing, internal); IP address type

+listener: protocol

+AZs

+security group

+target group

+add EC2  instances to registered group of load balancer

+Rules can be created here with conditions and actions.
+This is not available in classic load balancers.

+504 means gateway has timed out, means the application is not responding to the gateway within the timeout configured on the gateway.

+`X-Forwarded-For` header can be used to see the original sender of the request.

+Instance statuses are `InService` or `OutofService`

+Load balancers have their own DNS names and not IP address

+*Read ELB FAQ for Classic Load Balancers*

+## Advanced Load Balancer Theory

+### Sticky Sessions

+Normally Classic LB will route each request to the the instance with the smallest load. **Sticky sessions** will allow all requests from a user to be sent to the same EC2 instance for that session.
+In application load balancers, the traffic will be sent at the same target group and not individual instances.

+### Cross Zone Load balancing

+Imagine AZ One has 4 instances and AZ Two has 1 instance.
+Total of 5 instances.

+Route 53 will send 50% each to the each of these AZs which means AZ One will divide 50% of the received AZ load between 4 instances and AZ Two will divide 50% of received load between just 1 instance.

+Enabling Cross Zone Load Balancing will still make Route 53 divide the load 50% but the load balancers themselves will gang up cross AZ to divide up the load between the 5 instances.
+That is, load balancer in one AZ can redirect load to an instance in another AZ.

+You need not have a load balancer set up on an AZ Two to include instances there into the load balancer targets of AZ One's load balancer.

+### Path patterns

+Used to route traffic based on what is in the URL path.
+Useful for microservices. eg. general requests to one target group, image requests to another, etc.

+## Auto Scaling Theory

+**groups**: logical component i.e web server, application, database group

+**configuration templates**: launch template/configuration for EC2 instances in each group. specify information like AMI ID, instance type, key pair, security grouos, block device mapping.

+**scaling options**: ways to scale eg. on conditions or on schedule

+### scaling options

+#### maintain current instance levels at all times

+maintain a specified number of instances at all time. health check used to detect unhealthy instances, when detected terminate it and bring up a new one.

+#### scale manually

+manually specify the maximum, minimum, desired capacity of the auto scaling group

+#### scale based on schedule

+time and date, used when you know exactly when to increase or decrease the number of instances based on a predictable schedule

+#### scale based on demand

+sacling policies defined to control scaling process based on load

+#### Use predictive scaling

+Amazon EC2 scaling in combination with AWS Auto Scaling to use predictive (based of history of load) and dynamic (based on real time conditions) methods

+## lab: launch configurations and auto scaling groups

+### launch configuration

+create launch configuration, instance type

+name, IAM role, boot strap script, IP address type, Kernel ID, RAM disk ID

+storage

+security group

+### auto scaling group

+group name, launch configuration, group size, network (VPC), subnet

+load balancing, health check grace period

+keep group at initial size or use scaling policy

+scaling policy: min and max instances; name; metric type (average CPU utilization, etc); target value (of metric); warm up seconds for instance

+notification

+## HA Architecture

+Always design for failure

+use multiple AZs and regions wherever possible

+difference between multi-AZ (disaster recovery) and read replicas (performance) for RDS

+difference between scaling out (add ore instances) and scaling up (increases resources on existing instances)

+consider cost element

+S3 storage classes

+## lab: HA WordPress site

+S3 bucket: storage

+CloudFront: CDN

+Security Groups: which ports on which instances are open to which security groups

+RDS: database

+IAM Role: for EC2 to talk to S3

+EC2 instance: bootstrap scripts, etc.

+## lab: setting up EC2

+ssh into the EC2 instance to check if the bootstrap script has done its job

+WordPress wp config and database setup.

+S3 redundancy for uploaded images

+htaccess for url rewrite

+load balancer

+## lab: adding resilience and autoscaling

+cron job to update S3 with changes to EC2 storage.
+This can be done via the `aws s3 sync` command.

+auto scale launch config, auto scaling group

+## lab: cleaning up

+## Cloud Formation

+stack: template

+completely scripting your cloud environment

+Quick Start is a collection of CloudFormation templates already built by AWS Solution Architects

+## lab: Elastic Beanstalk

+Quickly deploy and manage applications in the AWS cloud without worrying about the infrastructure that runs those applications

+ELB automatically handles capacity provisioning, load balancing, scaling, and health monitoring.

+You just upload your application.

+## HA Bastions

+#### Option 1
+2 hosts in 2 separate AZs.
+Use Network Load Balancer with static IP addresses and health checks to fail over from one host to another.
+Network LB because layer 4, you can't use application load balancer here as it is layer 7.

+#### Option 2

+1 host in 1 AZ behind an auto scaling group with health checks and a fixed Elastic IP address.
+If host fails, the auto scaling group will provision a new EC2 instance in a separate AZ.
+User data script can be used to configure the same Elastic IP address to the new host.
+Cheapest but not 100% fault tolerant.

+## On Premise Strategies

+**Database Migration Service**: AWS db exported out of AWS; heterogenous and homogenous migration

+**Server Migration Service**: incremental replication of on prem servers to AWS; backup, disaster recovery, etc.

+**AWS Application Discovery Service**: install on prem and generate a server utilization and dependency map of your on prem environment; can be used toestimate the total cost of ownership of runnign on AWS; data available on AWS Migration Hub

+**VM Import/Export**: migrate existing applications into EC2 or export your AWS VMs to on-prem;

+**Download Amazon Linux 2 as an ISO**